 - Be free to travel if the opportunity presents itself.

-I’ve cancelled the Realtor, the house hunt is over.
+I’ve canceled the Realtor, the house hunt is over.
 For now.

-For once, I’m not dreaming of buying a house or angry that my 1 foot of countertop isn’t large enough for prepping meals for 6 people. (but I still like Pinterest inspiration for that home-owning day if it ever comes)
+For once, I’m not dreaming of buying a house or being angry that my 1-foot countertop isn’t large enough for prepping meals for 6 people. (but I still like Pinterest inspiration for that home-owning day if it ever comes)

 The irritants in life come and go.
 But once you commit to doing something and don’t turn back, it makes the road less painful and even, dare I say, comfortable.
 Then comes contentment.